nvimtools/none-ls.nvim/doc/HELPERS.md

 ### dynamic_command

 Optional callback to set `command` dynamically.
-Takes one arguments, a `params` table.
+Takes two arguments, a `params` table and a `done` callback.
 The generator's original command (if set) is available as `params.command`.
-The callback should return a string containing the command to run or `nil`, meaning that no command should run.
+The `done` callback should be invoked with a string containing the command to run or `nil`, meaning that no command should run.

 `dynamic_command` runs every time its parent generator runs and can affect performance, so it's best to cache its output when possible.